dribnet/purvs/README.md

 ### Tree Of Growth Main

-This stage here, while looking quite barren, so surprisingly complete.
-Ive worked out the framework for the clock and from here its just the easy job of implementing imagine in place of the placeholder ellipses, and adding a background and alarm.

-Due to the simplistic nature of the clock, making sure the polish is high is paramount to creating a quality product.

-by the start of next lesson (20th march), I should have my assets completed and added my alarm functions.
+This is the final form of my project.
+Ive got the alarm working how I want, a nice day/night cycle, and a lone cloud floating by.

+My project is a standard rotation clock however in place of hands, trees grow.
+They reset on each minute hour and day to slowly regrow.
+They are set on their own little world, a stark difference to the initial starting idea of three rows for the trees.